maekitalo/tntnet/doc/man/tntnet.xml.7.markdown

 `<socketReadTimeout>`*milliseconds*`</socketReadTimeout>`

-  A worker-thread waits for some milliseconds on incoming data.
+  A worker thread waits for some milliseconds on incoming data.
 If there is no data, the job is put into a queue and another thread waits with poll(2) on incoming data on multiple sockets.
 The workerthreads are freed and they can respond to other requests quickly.
 The default value is 10 milliseconds, which is good for normal operation.
-A value of 0 results in non-blocking read.
+A value of 0 results in non blocking read.
 If timeout is reached, this does not mean, that the socket is closed.
 A small timeout reduces contextswitches on slow connections.